MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 - On the left, you can see your ingested entities.
 By default, the first entity is auto-selected (contactCSV in the example above).
 To move to any other entity click that entity's tile.

-- Note that the system auto-selected for you all the attributes for which attribute-type was auto-identifified.
-Those attributes include Names, Email Adresses, and several others in the example above.
+- Note that the system auto-selected for you all the attributes for which attribute-type was auto-identified.
+Those attributes include Names, Email Address, as well as several others in the example above.
 As shown in red, those pre-selected attributes appear in the first column while their types are specified in the third column.
 You should review those pre-selected attributes since they will be used to combine your entities in the next configuration phase (*Match*).

 ### Adding and Removing Attributes
 That can be done via the **Edit** button: